k0sproject/k0smotron/docs/troubleshooting.md

 A [valid version](https://hub.docker.com/r/kindest/node/tags) of `spec.template.spec.version` is required for MachineDeployment.

-## Overcoming issues with Cluster API Capd k0smotron child cluster deployment
+## Overcoming issues with CAPD k0smotron child cluster deployment

 In [Cluster API](https://cluster-api.sigs.k8s.io/), check whether the MachineDeployment `spec.template.spec.version` field is present.
 If it is